swiftlang/swift-package-manager/Documentation/EvolutionIdeas.md

 package.
 Such dependencies shouldn't take part in dependency resolution process when a package is being used as a dependency.
 This is also called test-only or development dependencies in other package managers.
-It is sometimes also required to declare platform-specific dependencies which should be only fetched when a package is being built for a certain platform.
-This is currently possible using `#if os` checks but it leads to two problems: 1) it forces a non-declarative syntax in the manifest file, and 2) it causes issues in maintaining the `Package.resolved` file as the dependency is added or removed depending on the platform.
+It is sometimes also required to declare platform-specific dependencies which should only be fetched when a package is being built for a certain platform.
+This is currently possible using `#if os` checks, but it leads to two problems: 1) it forces a non-declarative syntax in the manifest file, and 2) it causes issues in maintaining the `Package.resolved` file as the dependency is added or removed depending on the platform.